Kittysplit/kittysplit-blog/_posts/2018-06-30-split-bills-share-expenses-spreadsheet.md

 ## I really want to use Excel or Google sheets

 OK, so we didn't manage to sell you on Kittysplit?
-That's OK, we can live live with that.
+We can live live with that.

 The best solution we found for splitting expenses with an Excel sheet is [this one](https://www.exceltactics.com/how-to-split-bills-and-share-expenses-using-a-free-excel-spreadsheet/).

 The best one using Google sheets is [this one](https://www.thekeycuts.com/splitting-costs-excel/).

+Do let us know why you'd rather use a spreadsheet as opposed to our solution.
+We're very keen to improve, you know...